boringcrypto/BoringFinance/README.md

 <img src="img/vscode-start-live-server.png" alt="Start Live Server" width="400"/>

-This will open Boring.Finance in your browser and automatically efresh on changes.
+This will open Boring.Finance in your browser and automatically refresh on changes.